krishnakadiyala/NPAcourse/slides/data/M05_Ansible.md

 # Lab Time

+- Lab 26 - Dynamic Device Discovery with Dynamic Groups
-- Lab 22 - Using a Dynamic Inventory Script
+- Lab 27 - Using a Dynamic Inventory Script
   - You will execute a playbook that uses a pre-created inventory script that queries a public REST API